RSPB Rye Meads

 Led by our professional and enthusiastic learning staff, you can choose from a selection of half or full-day programmes that will get your group exploring the natural world with exciting hands-on activities.

-Why are RSPB great for School Trips and Educational Visits?
+Why book RSPB for School Trips and Educational Visits?

 Our visitor centre has superbly equipped classrooms and there are specifically designed pond dipping facilities, purpose built minibeast areas and a teaching hide, which means children can freely explore the habitats safely to get the most out of their visit with us.